Labor union leader calls Bellagio death a ‘freak accident’; 911 audio released

 The Occupational Safety and Health Administration confirmed to the Las Vegas Review-Journal on Tuesday that Carma Group is the general contractor on the project, with Standard Steel listed as the employer.
 OSHA has open inspections with both companies tied to the accident, spokeswoman Teri Williams noted.
 Williams was unable to confirm the details of the accident, citing the open investigation.

-OSHA noted Standard Steel had one previous inspection in December 2021, where the company was cited for a record keeping violation.
+OSHA noted Standard Steel had one previous inspection in December 2021, when the company was cited for a record-keeping violation.
 The administration didn’t note any previous inspections involving Carma.

 Representatives from Carma didn’t immediately respond to requests for comment via phone and email Tuesday morning.

-Crews are constructing temporary spectator grandstands at the Bellagio for November’s inaugural Las Vegas Grand Prix.
+Crews are constructing temporary spectator grandstands at the Bellagio for November’s inaugural Formula One Las Vegas Grand Prix.

 “All my subs (subcontractors) say that they’re (Carma) a good general contractor,” White said.
 “I don’t think an issue like this could’ve been prevented.
 It wasn’t fall protection, it wasn’t anything that could’ve been put up to stop it from happening.
 It’s a shame and our hearts go out to the family.”